jaedag/flc-admin-portal/README.md

 6. Generating monthly graph reports at the bishops level/ COs level, bacenta level.
 7. Requesting records on any leader in the church (Graphs)
 8. Bishops Monthly Report sent via Mail as a PDF.
-9. Monthly CO Reports per Campus, Town.
+9. Monthly CO Reports per Constituency.
 10. Requesting records on any bacenta in the church.
 11. Monitoring the tithes of leaders (Needs ideas on how to achieve this)
     <br/>